-I do not process your personal data at all, I do so as an individual who earns nothing through my website, and not as part of a legal entity that’s engaged in economic activity, and as such I do not believe GDPR applies to me.
+To the extent that I process your personal data at all, I do so as an individual who earns nothing through my website, and not as part of a legal entity that’s engaged in economic activity.
+As such I understand that the GDPR (General Data Protection Regulation) applies to me.
 However some of your data is passed on to third parties, and I want to be as transparent as possible about what I do with the small amount of your data I hold personally.

 So to the best of my ability I describe here how your personal data is processed and stored.
 The technical detail may look scary, but nothing is unusual for websites that use blogging platforms.

 When you leave comments on winenous I collect the data shown in the comments form, and also your IP address and browser user agent string to help spam detection.
 I use automatic spam detection by Akismet, and also manually check comments myself.

-In the rare case where I feel an emailed response to your comment is appropriate, I may email you.
+In the rare case where I feel an emailed response to your comment is helpful and/or appropriate, I may email you.
 But you will not be added to any mailing list.

 If you leave a comment, the comment and its metadata are retained indefinitely.
 This is so we can recognize and approve any follow-up comments can be recognised and approved automatically instead of holding them in the moderation queue.